 - Less mature native XDR

-When to choose Trellix: You already have a McAfee/FireEye ecosystem in place, and you prefer to reduce false positives through behavioral analysis.
+When to choose Trellix: You already have a McAfee/FireEye ecosystem in place, and you want to minimize false positives through behavioral analysis.

 The verdict: Is Microsoft Defender for Business competitive?